 Does your business confirm appointments over the phone?
 If so, you should advise the customers at the time that their card will be charged if they cannot cancel the appointment within a reasonable time and/or for a reasonable reason, and ensure they agree to this condition.
 If you don’t, it may be considered an unauthorised transaction under the Australian Securities and Investments Commission’s ePayments Code.

-Clients that fail to show up to appointments or fail to cancel within a reasonable period of time can face cancellation fees for their actions (or inactions).
-It is important to remember, however, that certain limitations apply to the extent of these cancelation fees, and under what circumstances they will be permitted.
-For clarification, please consult with one of LegalVision’s business solicitors.
+Clients that fail to show up to appointments or fail to cancel within a reasonable period of time may be charged a cancellation fee for their actions (or inactions).
+It is important to remember, however, that there are certain limitations that apply to cancellation fees, and certain circumstances where they will or will not be permitted.
+If you’d like clarification as to whether changing clients a cancellation fee is reasonable in your business’s circumstances, please in touch with one of LegalVision’s commercial lawyers by calling us on 1300 544 755, or by filling out the form on this page.